Ted Harbert: In pop culture

 Harbert, who appeared as himself in an episode of Curb Your Enthusiasm (Season 1, Episode 9), is frequently referenced on the Howard Stern Show.
 He has been called a "boldface name," due in part to a four-year relationship with comedian Chelsea Handler.

 Personal life

 Harbert and Chelsea Handler were linked romantically starting in 2005.
-They broke up in 2010 according to Handler because the two couldn't separate business and pleasure.
+They broke up in 2010 according to Handler because the two couldn't separate business.
 Harbert and Lisa Medrano, a former human resources executive married on June 11, 2011.
 Harbert has two children, Emily and Will, from a previous marriage.

-He serves on the boards of Urban Arts Partnership, the Friends of the Saban Free Clinic, City Year LA, Paley Center for Media, Hollywood Radio and Television Society, and the executive committee of Boston University's School of Communications.
+He serves on the boards of Urban Arts Partnership, the Friends of the Saban Free Clinic, City Year LA, Paley Center for Media, Hollywood Radio and Television Society, and the executive committee of Boston University's School of Communication.